johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 - Data that will not change on a regular basis
 - Data that you will need to present to the business in various views

-Within Archi we can easily generate an AS IS model of our Enterprise to understand the complexities of the business and have a place we can revisit on a regular basis to ensure we are meeting the requirements.
+Within Archi we can easily generate an ASIS model of our Enterprise to understand the complexities of the business and have a place we can revisit on a regular basis to ensure we are meeting the requirements.

-- **Business**
+### Business

 - Business Value
 - Processes
 - Services
 - Actors
 - Contracts
 - Products
 - User Needs
 - Company/Department/Team structure
 - Roles
 - Stakeholders

-- **Legislation**
+### Legislation

 - Legal
 - Policies

-- **Organisation Strategies**
+### Organisation Strategies

 - Resources
 - Capabilities
 - Value Streams

-- **Motivations**
+### Motivations

 - Goals
 - Outcomes
 - Drivers
 - Values

 If we know the above, we can make better decisions and help others find their way forward when building new products and features.